Pittsburgh Steelers vs. Denver Broncos NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Broncos stats and trends

+- In Denver's four games this season, it has three wins against the spread.

-- Denver's games this year have not hit the over on any of four set point totals.
+- Denver's games this season have not gone over the point total yet in four opportunities.

 - When Denver puts up more than 23.3 points, it is 2-0 against the spread and 2-0 overall.

-- The Broncos rack up just four fewer yards per game (353.8) than the Steelers give up per contest (357.8).
+- The Broncos average 353.8 yards per game, only four fewer than the 357.8 the Steelers give up.

-- In games that Denver picks up more than 357.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Denver totals more than 357.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- This season the Broncos have turned the ball over three times, while the Steelers have forced 3 turnovers.
+- The Broncos have three turnovers this season, equal to the number of takeaways for the Steelers.

 Home and road insights

-- At home, the Steelers are winless ATS (0-2) as 1-point favorites or greater.
+- The Steelers are winless ATS (0-2) as 1-point favorites or more at home.

 - The Broncos are unbeaten ATS (2-0) on the road as 1-point underdogs or more.